LaunchCodeEducation/linux/content/package-manager/walkthrough/package-installation/index.md

 ### Opening `vim`

-Finally we can open `vim` in the manner we would use it.
+Finally you can open `vim` in the manner you would use it.

 `vim` is similar to `nano` in that it is a CLI shell text file editor.

-So we can create and open a new file for edits by executing: `vim [filename]`.
+So you can create and open a new file for edits by executing: `vim [filename]`.
 If the file doesn't exist it will create the file and open it for editing.
 If the file already exists its contents will be loaded into the file as it is being opened for editing.

 To try it out execute: `vim temp.temp`, which will create and open a new `temp.temp` file in your working directory: